 The FFCRA sets forth a set of COVID-19 CPT codes, which should make it fairly easy to calibrate billing, payment, and collection systems for testing services.
 The difficulty will be in making changes for doctor visits associated with testing; healthcare services will need to make sure these visits are flagged so that the organization can comply with billing requirements.

 There is no guidance in the FFCRA about the pricing that insurance plans and healthcare providers must agree on for testing and testing-related visits.
-However, the Centers for Medicare and Medicaid Services (CMS) has released new codes for COVID-19 testing and visits, which will probably set the standard for private reimbursement to providers.
+What’s important to note is that the Centers for Medicare and Medicaid Services (CMS) provided new codes to use for reimbursement related to COVID-19 testing and visits, which will probably set the standard for private reimbursement to providers.

 Telehealth visit fees may be waived